Stops & Shops

 Frequently Asked Questions

 Everyone has questions.
-Here are some answers.We held a contest in 1953 sponsored by the Albuquerque Chamber of Commerce to name the scenic back road from Albuquerque to the Sandia Crest and on up through the mining towns of Golden, Madrid and Cerrillos on on to Santa Fe.
-Rita Simmons, a talented artist and educator from Albuquerque won the contest (a matched set of luggage!) and the Turquoise Trail took off.
+Here are some answers.A contest in 1953 was sponsored by the Albuquerque Chamber of Commerce to name the scenic back road from Albuquerque to the Sandia Crest and on up through the mining towns of Golden, Madrid and Cerrillos on on to Santa Fe.
+Rita Simmons, a talented artist and educator from Albuquerque won the contest and a matched set of luggage!
+And the Turquoise Trail took off.

 Of course!
 Turquoise was first mined by the Native Americans in the 900AD.
 By 1300AD villages were set up to mine Turquoise and Galena (Lead).
 The best known mine in the area is Mount Chalchihuitl and its Turquoise has been mined for hundreds of years and can be traced around the world.
 All the mines today are privately claimed and there is no access.
 Since Turquoise is mined you will not find it along the side of the road!

-You drive East from Albuquerque, via I-40 or South from Santa Fe on I-25.
+You drive East from Albuquerque, via I-40 or South from Santa Fe on I-25 to State Highway 14.
 Highway 14 is well marked and you will see the National Scenic Byway signs.
 Unless you are on a private tour, there is no public transportation along the Turquoise Trail.

 Yes, Highway 536 and Highway 14 are all weather roads and are maintained by the New Mexico Department of Transportation.
 Expect snow during the winter months and be aware of road closures during major storms.